AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “To be frank with you, I’m not exactly sure what we should do either.
 But John, I’ve always known you to have a good head on your shoulders and you said you can vouch for Alex’s ability.
 We’ll think of something together.”

-“Okay.”
-Williams’ boss could be overbearing sometimes, he thought.
+“Okay,” Williams agreed timidly.
+Powell could be overbearing at times.

 “And we’re going to have to meet in person, all three of us, more often than our quarterly FOMC committee meetings.”

-“Sure,” Williams agreed with a sense of dread.
-Even with the weight of the country on his shoulders, he did not look forward to long commutes to the capital.
+“Sure.”
+The weight of the country pressed on his shoulders, along with the burden of long commutes to the capital, brought Williams a sense of dread.
 “Whatever it takes.”

-The pit in his stomach deepened.
-And he was growing peckish.

 “Oh, it’s already six now,” Powell said, glancing over his watch.
 “Would either of you be free to join me for an early supper?
 Some of Lagarde’s proteges will be attending and it would be good to make introductions.
 The Europeans are also receiving dire warnings at their ends, it seems.”